Skip to content

 Minimization Strategies

-• Establish a proper glide path before rotary/reciprocating instrumentation
+• Establishing a proper glide path before rotary/reciprocating instrumentation is generally recommended

-• Irrigate copiously between each file to flush debris coronally
+• Copious irrigation between each file can help flush debris coronally

 • Consider systems designed to minimize apical extrusion if the patient is high risk